 Honestly, a keto breakfast this good should be illegal.

 Seriously, with these powdered keto donuts, you get every delicious aspect of a regular donut without all the carbs and sugar.
-Plus, these donuts are baked - not fried - making them the perfect healthy donuts that will blow everyone away.
+Plus, these gluten free donuts are baked - not fried - making them the perfect healthy keto doughnuts that will blow everyone away.

 In fact, these donuts are so incredibly delicious no one in your house will believe they are so low carb and actually healthy - just like these pancakes.